-Analytics opens the dashboard designer and adds the query as a step in the Step panel on the right.
-The new step displays under the dataset that’s being queried, DTC Opportunity.
+Einstein Analytics opens the dashboard designer and adds the query in the query panel.
+The new query displays under the dataset that’s being queried, DTC Opportunity.

-- Drag the Amount by Industry step onto the new dashboard.
+- Drag the Amount by Industry query onto the new dashboard.

 - Drag the corner of the chart to make it bigger.